kamalyadav32/ease-goods/index.md

   subtitle: Risk-Marketing-Finance
   bg: gray
   featureslist:
+  - title: Finance
+    content: Making a business on paper is an easy task but in reality, it takes more time and effort.
+For starting the business I’ll need approximately $450,000.
+    image: "/images/web7.jpg"
+    actions:
+    - label: learn more
+      url: "/Finance"
   - title: Vision
     content: Our vision is to provide our customers with a hassle-free, Fast, Reliable, Technology efficient comfortable transportation environment, and also giving